 Yuichi Ishihara, Creative Director & Head of Japan Business says:

-“Due to strict weight limitations for the retrofit, every detail down to the last thread had to be considered to achieve the right balance of cabin weight and desirability.
+“Due to strict weight limitations, every detail down to the last thread had to be considered to achieve the right balance of cabin weight and desirability.
 We challenged ourselves to introduce the maximum benefit for the customer experience while judging the weight implications to the gram!”

 Additionally, tangerine designed all of the bespoke lighting for the new cabin.
 During a 3-day workshop with manufacturer Diehl, in Germany, Ishihara was able to guide the development of various lighting scenarios which are offered onboard as well as special occasion themes.